storybookjs/marko/docs/addons/addon-knowledge-base.md

 #### Local Storybook addons

-If you're developing a local Storybook addon (an addon built on top of a existing Storybook installation) HMR (hot module replacement) should be available out of the box.
+If you're developing a local Storybook addon that is built on top of an existing Storybook installation HMR (hot module replacement) is available out of the box.

 If you don't see the changes being reflected, add the flag `--no-manager-cache` to the `storybook` script and restart Storybook.